mariazreik/mariazreik/README.md

 - 🎨 When I’m not coding, you can find me painting.
 - 📚 I’m also passionate about photography.
-- 🧩 Enjoy solving puzzles—whether it's jigsaw or code!
+- 🧩 And I enjoy solving puzzles—whether it's jigsaw or code!

 ---